urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 If you've worked through [Hoon School](/docs/hoon/hoon-school/intro), you may recall that a core is a cell of `[battery payload]`.
-The battery is the core itself compiled into nock, and the payload is the subject which it operates on.
+The battery is the core itself compiled to nock, and the payload is the subject which it operates on.

 For an agent, the payload will at least contain the bowl, the usual standard library functions, and the **state** of the agent.
-If your agent were for an address book app, it might keep a `map` of ships to address book entries.
+For example, if your agent were for an address book app, it might keep a `map` of ships to address book entries.
 It might add entries, delete entries, and modify entries.
 This address book `map` would be part of the state stored in the payload.

 ## Transition function